MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 }
 ```

-These options allow you to run commands on the remote box before and after building, and before CMake generation.
-They can be any valid command on the remote box.
-Output is piped back to Visual Studio.
+These options allow you to run commands on the remote system before and after building, and before CMake generation.
+The values can be any command that is valid on the remote system.
+The output is piped back to Visual Studio.

 ## Download prebuilt CMake binaries

 Your Linux distro may have an older version of CMake.
 The CMake support in Visual Studio requires the server mode support that was introduced in CMake 3.8.
-For a Microsoft-provided CMake variant download the latest prebuilt binaries at [https://github.com/Microsoft/CMake/releases](https://github.com/Microsoft/CMake/releases).
+For a Microsoft-provided CMake variant, download the latest prebuilt binaries at [https://github.com/Microsoft/CMake/releases](https://github.com/Microsoft/CMake/releases).

 ## See Also